-- 1. Total system power is dependent on the system configuration, including add-in boards and peripherals powered by the system chassis' power supply. - 2.
-Dependent on the standby power consumption of wake-up devices used in the system.
+1. Total system power is dependent on the system configuration, including add-in boards and peripherals powered by the system chassis' power supply.

 1.11.1.2 Wake-up Devices and Events

 Table 7 lists the devices or specific events that can wake the computer from specific states.